Suryansh-Sharan/Atmospheric-Behavior-Prediction-using-LSTM/README.md

 # Atmospheric Behavior Prediction using LSTM

-This project aims to analyze variations in temperature, pressure, and humidity to predict atmospheric behavior using historical CanSat telemetry data.
+This project aims to analyze variations in temperature, pressure, and altitude to predict atmospheric behavior using historical CanSat telemetry data.
 The model used is a Long Short-Term Memory (LSTM) network, which is well-suited for time-series forecasting.

 ## Table of Contents